NyxIsBad/discordscripts/README.md

 # Credits!
 - Massive credit to sarah for keeping a history of the discord js file so this is possible.
 It's probably the one file that can produce a reasonable diff
 - Ames has made a script to implement the actual `.diff`s  [here](https://github.com/accrazed/far).
 Please go check it out, it's incredibly useful
 - SyndiShanX also has his [own scripts](https://github.com/SyndiShanX/Update-Classes) which produce very similar results to mine but use a slightly different methodology.
 In fact I have added a CLI flag to my script that generates results in syndishanx's style.
+Also, he hosts a great website that allows you to do FAR without downloading a script.

 # Old Docs (remember this isn't just a repo for rerolls)
 - `cit.py` - check if a list of newline separated classes is in the .css files